DoDAO-io/dodao-rust-course/generated/questions/owner_borrow.md

 - [ ]  Memory is automatic assigned
 - [x]  program will fail to compile

-Hint: No memory, no calculation
+Hint: Compilation rules are not to be broken

-Explanation: Memory works hand to hand with the machine
+Explanation: Memory works hand to hand with the machine and it obeys the rules set by it

 Sub Topics: ownership